JanssenProject/home/development.md

 At this point, you should be able to successfully compile the module using `mvn compile`

 In order to be able to run tests, your code in your local workspace should be able to connect to Janssen server that you installed previously.
 This is done by creating a profile and few more commands.
-This is what we will do next.
+That is what we will do next.

 ### 3. Create test profile

 #### What is a profile:
 At the most basic level, a profile is a directory, with the same name as your server and contains files that enable your code to connect with Janssen server.
 In following steps, We will create profile directory where your code is and put required files under it.
-Janssen server has already created these files for us to copy.
+During it's installation, the Janssen server has already created these files for us to copy.

-1) Get profile name
+1) Get profile name which we will be using.
+Run this command where Janssen server is installated.

 `cat /opt/jans/jans-setup/output/test/jans-auth/client/config-oxauth-test-data.properties | grep clientKeyStoreFile | cut -d "/" -f2 | cut -d "/" -f1`